atropos-null/LS/py119/py119_studyguide.md

 While comprehensions are powerful, there are specific situations where they should be avoided:

-* When you don't use the return value: If your primary goal is to perform an action like printing values (e.g., `[print(num) for num in nums]`), comprehensions are not appropriate because the print function returns None, resulting in a list of `None` values that you don't need.
-A regular for loop is much better for such side effects.
+* When you don't use the return value: If your primary goal is to perform an action like printing values (e.g., `[print(num) for num in nums]`), comprehensions are not appropriate because the print function returns `None`, resulting in a list of `None` values that you don't need.
+A regular `for` loop is much better for such side effects.

 * For identity transformations with constructors: If a comprehension simply copies elements without transformation (e.g., `[x for x in some_iterable]`), it's more idiomatic and efficient to use the collection's constructor directly, such as `list(string)` to convert a string to a list of characters.
 In general, if a comprehension becomes too complex or difficult to read, it's often better to revert to a traditional loop for improved clarity and maintainability.

-* **Side Effects (e.g., printing)**:

-Do not use comprehensions if you are "not using the return value."
-For example, using `[print(num) for num in nums]` will create a list of `None` values because the print function returns None.
-A regular for loop is more appropriate for actions with side effects.

 * Incorrect Use Example:
 ```python